Ash822/goweb/README.md

 On every pull request to `master` branch and on every push to `master` branch, the workflow gets executed.
 The workflow checks out the latest, build and run tests.

-As the last step, the application builds and tags a docker image, and pushed the image to Docker hub registry.
+As the last step, the application builds and tags a docker image, and pushes the image to Docker hub registry.

 Visit [Actions](https://github.com/Ash822/goweb/actions/workflows/build-deploy-goweb.yaml) tab to check the jobs.